-- 1. Application sets the device in SOP4 mode (in the case of SPI) or SOP7 mode (in the case of I2C). - 2.
-Downloads the meta image over SPI/I2C (based on the mode chosen) - 3.
+- 1. Application sets the device in SOP4 mode (in the case of SPI) or SOP7 mode (in the case of I2C). - Downloads the meta image over SPI/I2C (based on the mode chosen) - 3.
 API parameters for all the commands are read from mmwaveconfig.txt.

 - 1. "CalibrationData.txt" file is created which stores the calibration data.
-When Calibration restore is issued, it makes use of the data present in this file. - 2.
-"AdvChirpLUTData.txt" file is created which stores the locally programmed LUT data that is sent to RadarSS to populate the LUT at the device end.
+When Calibration restore is issued, it makes use of the data present in this file. - "PhShiftCalibrationData.txt" file is created which stores the phase shifter calibration data.
+When phase shifter Calibration restore is issued, it makes use of the data present in this file. - 3.
+"AdvChirpLUTData.txt" file is created which stores the locally programmed LUT data that is sent to RadarSS to populate the LUT at the device end. - 4.
+This example contains code to support both of ES1.0 and ES1.1 for reference.